Lunar00Labs/presentation/README.md

 #### **4. Believe in Yourself**
 Chris’s unwavering self-confidence was crucial to his success.
 Even when others doubted him, he believed in his abilities.

-**Example:** Chris’s belief in himself was evident during his internship at Dean Witter.
-Despite being the only unpaid intern and competing against many others, he believed he could succeed—and he did!
-This teaches us the importance of self-belief and resilience, even when life feels overwhelming.
+**Example:** Chris’s belief in himself  during his internship when  he was unpaid intern and competing against many others, he believed he could succeed—and he did!

 ---